sgoldenlab/simba/docs/FAQ.md

 </details>

-### 27. I'm on Linux, and when I install SimBA I get a complaint error while installint the SHAP library, complaining about ``gcc`` and exit code 1
+### 27. I'm on Linux, and when I install SimBA I get a complaint error while installing the SHAP library, complaining about ``gcc`` and exit code 1

 <details>
   <summary>Show solutions!</summary>